top of page

 Black tea comes in many varieties, each with unique taste profiles influenced by the region of cultivation, processing methods, and leaf quality.
 Here are some well-known types:

-• Assam: Grown in India, Assam tea has a strong, malty flavor and deep amber color.
+• Assam: Grown in India, Assam tea has a strong, malty flavour and deep amber colour.
 It’s often used in breakfast blends.

 • Darjeeling: Known as the “champagne of teas,” Darjeeling offers a lighter, floral, and fruity taste with a hint of astringency.

-• Ceylon: From Sri Lanka, Ceylon tea has a bright, citrusy flavor and medium body.
+• Ceylon: From Sri Lanka, Ceylon tea has a bright, citrusy flavour and medium body.

-• Yunnan: Another Chinese variety, Yunnan tea is earthy and rich with subtle peppery notes.
+• Yunnan: Another Chinese variety, Yunnan tea is earthy and rich with subtle peppery notes (available on request at Just Herbal Teas).

 These teas can be enjoyed plain or with plant-based milk and sweeteners, making them ideal for vegans and vegetarians.